 How home appraisals estimate the value of a house

 The purpose of a home appraisal is to estimate a home's value.
 Home appraisals are performed by trained professionals who provide an objective estimation of a property's worth, which is also called its "fair market value."

 Freedom Mortgage requests property appraisals when we are reviewing applications to buy or refinance a home.
-We use the fair market value to calculate a loan-to-value ratio.
+We use the fair market value to calculate a mortgage's loan-to-value ratio.
 This ratio helps us determine whether you are eligible for a loan, what interest rate we may be able to offer on the loan, and more.

 What happens during a property appraisal?

 An appraiser schedules a property appraisal with the homeowner or agent.
 The appraiser inspects the inside and outside of the property, taking notes, measurements and photographs.
 Appraisals can take an hour or longer, depending on property size and specific circumstances.

 Home appraisers look at the age, location, and size of a home.
 They'll examine its layout to determine if the space is well used and the bedrooms, bathrooms, and kitchen are an adequate size.

 Home appraisers look to make sure the home is in good condition and is structurally sound.
 They will check for signs that the owner has kept up with routine maintenance and repairs, and look for evidence of problems with the roof or foundation.
 They may examine the interior condition of the home and its plumbing, electrical, and heating and cooling systems as well.

 They will look for how the home has changed since the property was last assessed.
 This includes tracking the number of rooms, bathrooms, and any other major upgrades.
 Home appraisers may examine the kitchen and bathrooms to determine they are up to date too.